lumeland/lume.land/docs/core/loaders.md

 Now, all files with the `.hbs` extension will be loaded using the `textLoader` and rendered using the Handlebars engine.

-**Note:** this is a very basic implementation only as a example.
-You can see the code of the available template engines in Lume for real examples.
+This is a very basic implementation only for example.
+You can see the code of the available template engines in Lume for real examples. {.tip}